uwspstar/FullStack/CSharp/readme.md

 ```
 C# 4 introduces a new type, dynamic.
 The type is a static type,
 but an object of type dynamic bypasses static type checking.
+no compiler error is reported.
+However, the error does not escape notice indefinitely.
+It is caught at run time and causes a run-time
 ```
 ### try/catch
 - A try/catch block has some performance cost, so you'll only want to use them when you really need them